-Stocks trade modestly higher despite bank earnings
+Stocks trade higher on China stimulus hopes

 German officials said economic growth slowed last year to its weakest rate in five years, slipping to 1.5 percent from 2.2 percent in 2017.
 The news increased concerns about a global downturn and the impact of trade conflicts.

-In Europe, Britain’s FTSE fell less than 0.1 percent, Germany’s DAX slipped by 0.3 percent and France’s CAC 40 was flat.
+In Europe, the major indexes finished the day higher.
+Britain’s FTSE added 0.65 percent, Germany’s DAX rose 0.3 percent and France’s CAC 40 increased by 0.43 percent.

-The People’s Bank of China said it will increase efforts this year to stimulate its economy by improving credit availability for small companies and cut taxes.

 CLICK HERE TO GET THE FOX BUSINESS APP